kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 that extracts regular tables from your graphs to a tabular data science library, such as NumPy, since the outputs of queries in Cypher are tables of records.
-We want people to use Kùzu as an embeddable library in their Python scripts, to do their modeling, querying, feature extraction, cleaning, and other transformations, all by benefiting from a high-level query language and state-of-art graph data management techniques
+We want people to use Kuzu as an embeddable library in their Python scripts, to do their modeling, querying, feature extraction, cleaning, and other transformations, all by benefiting from a high-level query language and state-of-art graph data management techniques